DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Introduction

 This paper is an extension of our previous work \cite{Peng2023DFGC-VRA:Assessment, Sun2023VisualVideos}.
-It presents a comprehensive DREAM benchmark, comprising a deepfake video dataset of diverse quality with large scale annotations of realism scores and textual descriptions, a thorough analysis of the collected annotations, and comprehensive experiments and analyses of extended representative methods that also include recent ones based on Vision-Language Models (VLM).
-Specific improvements of this paper over our previous work \cite{Peng2023DFGC-VRA:Assessment, Sun2023VisualVideos} are summarized as follows: \begin{enumerate} \item The annotation of the dataset is substantially improved, from 5 ratings per-video to on average 92 ratings per-video.
-This is achieved by a large-scale crowd-source from 3,500 human annotators and a precise quality control procedure to maintain high label quality, resulting in a total of 140,000 annotations. \item Apart from realism score annotations, textual descriptions of potential visual artifacts are also collected, which provide valuable multi-modal information. \item More in-depth analysis of the new annotations is conducted, which includes the distributions of annotator attributes (e.g., gender, age, and education), the correlation of these attributes with the perception of realism, the validation of the quality and adequacy of the annotations, and more analysis on the textual descriptions. \item Extended DREAM methods are compared, especially including some more recent VLM based methods, and more comprehensive analysis is conducted to reveal the effectiveness of key method components. \item Benefiting from the newly annotated textual descriptions, we also propose a new method called DA-CLIP, by adapting the CLIP model for realism assessment with imposed description alignment target.
-Comprehensive experiments show that the proposed method surpasses all other methods, and more importantly it can profit from good interpretability and very promising textual-based explanation ability. \end{enumerate}
+It presents a comprehensive DREAM benchmark, comprising a deepfake video dataset of diverse quality with large scale annotations of photorealism scores and textual descriptions, a thorough analysis of the collected annotations, and comprehensive experiments and analyses of extended representative methods that also include recent ones based on Vision-Language Models (VLM).
+Specific improvements of this paper over our previous work \cite{Peng2023DFGC-VRA:Assessment, Sun2023VisualVideos} are summarized in two aspects: \begin{enumerate} \item Improvement and extension of the annotation protocol for the DREAM dataset, which includes a great increase in the number of annotators, additional annotation of textual descriptions, and more in-depth dataset analysis. \item We propose a new method DA-CLIP, profiting from the new textual descriptions to learn a description-aligned representation space, and it achieves the best in-domain performance and good explainability. \end{enumerate}